Our pathway through this world is so perfectly illustrated in The Lord of the Rings.

 The fruits of the Spirit aren’t just a pretty Bible verse to hang in a kitchen – it’s what people should see in us after we’ve given our life to Him.

 But, what about an enemy?
 A tormentor or bully?
 Yes, we are instructed to pray for our enemies and those that persecute you, but I’m struggling with finding biblical examples of how/when to fight.

-What about the times enemies were toasted with fire in the sky, or the ground swallowed them up, and don’t forget the sea that killed an entire army?
+What about the times enemies were toasted with fire in the sky, the ground swallowed them up, or the sea that killed an entire army?